dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260920_WFC_Data_Agent/README.md

    - input is where I put questions for you.
 You only read it.
    - output is where every agent writes its results.
    - archive holds old runs.
-   - dashboard holds the dashboard app.
+   - dashboard holds the dashboard HTML file.

 2. Create CLAUDE.md with these rules:
    - Read only.
 Never INSERT, UPDATE, DELETE, DROP or ALTER.